 For many years ospreys were seen passing through Kielder without stopping, always on the way north to more long-standing nesting sites in Scotland.
 As more and more of the best nesting spots were taken it was just a matter of time before they stayed south of the border.
 To encourage this, the Forestry Commission installed a number of platforms around the Forest after a failed attempt to nest by two young birds in 2008.
 This paid off, as following an absence of about 200 years in Northumberland, ospreys returned to nest at Kielder in 2009.
 The original pair were unringed.
-By 2016 Kielder Forest was home to four breeding pairs of ospreys.
+By 2018 Kielder Forest was home to five breeding pairs of ospreys.
 Significant events each year can be found on the Timeline 2008-2017.

 The males on Nest 1A and Nest 2 (established 2011) are full brothers.
 The second osprey to fledge in Wales in modern times is Nest 2’s Yellow 37, hatched at Glaslyn in 2005.
 Nest 1A’s White YA hatched there in 2007 and has bred at Kielder since 2012.

 Breeding took place on Nest 3 for the first time in 2014.
 The same unringed pair have returned until 2018, when a new unringed male successfully reared two chicks with the original female.